 Skip to main content

-This guide is for a simple fungal-appearing rash, not for rapidly spreading skin infection, severe pain, or widespread illness.
+This guide is for a simple fungal skin infection on the body (ringworm), feet (athlete's foot), or groin (jock itch) — not for rapidly spreading skin infection, severe pain, scrotal or genital symptoms, a diabetic foot wound, or widespread illness.
+The same topical antifungal treats all three.

 Start online

-Ringworm is often a good online-photo condition when the rash appearance is fairly typical and there are no warning signs of bacterial infection or a more complicated skin problem.
+Ringworm, athlete's foot, and jock itch are the same kind of fungal (dermatophyte) skin infection and are treated with the same topical antifungal.
+They are often a good online-photo condition when the rash appearance is fairly typical and there are no warning signs of bacterial infection, an STI, a diabetic foot wound, or a more complicated skin problem.

 If treatment is appropriate, your physician can send a non-controlled prescription to your pharmacy and provide portal instructions for the next step.